mcqwertywhat/dinger-poker/README.md

 **Do not** change the name of the `reports.json` file or the name of the `data` folder

 > It's possible to share a direct link to a specific report, however you'd need to manually type some extra stuff into the URL.
 For example, to share a link directly to the `pineapples` report, you'd need to type the URL followed by `?id=pineapples`, like this: `https://mcqwertywhat.github.io/dinger-poker?id=pineapples`

-### Replace an existing report

-If you want to refresh the data from a report, just replace its CSV file in the `data` folder with a file of the same name.

-### Delete a report

-1) Remove its entry in `reports.json`.
-2) Remove its CSV file.

-## Stale Data

-Let's say you just uploaded a new report.
-If you have your browser open to the site while you upload the report, it's possible that you will not see the uploaded data.
-If this happens, just close the tab where the site is open, and re-open the site in a new tab.

 # Dev Notes